zdravkov/kendo-docs/api/wrappers/jsp/chart/categoryaxisitem-title.md

 # \<kendo:chart-categoryAxisItem-title\>

-The title of the category axis.
+The title configuration of the category axis.

 #### Example
     <kendo:chart-categoryAxisItem>